c-hut/password-checker/README.md

 - Additional password checking criteria, such as penalisation of dictionary words and repeated characters
 - Entropy-based calculations to measure password strength more accurately

+## Data Model

+For my data model, I decided it would be best to create a password logging class.
+The model, named PasswordLogger, serves as a logging system for password attempts.
+It stores essential information such as the password input, the timestamp of the attempt, and whether or not the attempt was successful.

+To enhance usability and readability, a method has been included within the class, which defines how instances of the PasswordLogger model are represented as strings.
+This method ensures that when instances are displayed, they provide a clear and human-readable representation, conveying both the password and the outcome of user inputs.

+Overall, the PasswordLogger class offers a structured approach to logging password attempts and allows for the effective analysis of data.

+## Security Considerations

+As the nature of this project pertains to bolstering the security habits of users across the internet, securing its assets is a key concern.

+### Absence of sensitive files from version control

+Certain files (i.e. database and logs files) should not be publicly recorded, as they contain sensitive information that could be exploited by malicious actors.
+It's, therefore, necessary to add them to a `.gitignore` file.

+### Secure communication

+Ideally, websites should be secured using HTTPS and SSL/TLS protocols.
+These protocols encrypt data transmitted between the client (browser) and the server, which prevents eavesdropping and so-called man-in-the-middle attacks.
+Having said that, as this project isn't intended for public use, the necessary certificates have not been set up on my web server.

+### Password encryption

+Thankfully, Django comes with a built-in make_password function that automatically hashes passwords inputs; it simply needs to be imported from the `hashers` module and (as in this case) incorporated into the relevant view function.
+This is an imperative feature, as it ensures that passwords aren't stored in plaintext and remain secure in the database.

+### CSRF attacks

+While users are not required to login and aren't vulnerable to authentication-related CSRF attacks, it is possible for malicious actors to exploit users by making requests to the server without their consent.
+In doing so, attackers can target specific actions undertaken by the password checking application and add new password checking rules or modify existing logic.
+For example, they could add a malicious rule that bypasses the evaluation logic and classifies all passwords as '**strong**'.
+This would severely impact the integrity of the application.

+Unfortunately, backend vulnerabilities aren't the only cause for concern, as server-side actions can also be targeted.
+Actions that accept requests, such as those that modify data, perform calculations, or interact with external systems require protection.

+Even if a project doesn't seem to be at immediate risk of compromise, including a CSRF token in HTML forms is considered good practice.
+Not only does it help to maintain a standard level of security, but it also reduces the risk of overlooked vulnerabilities.

+### Additional measures not implemented in this project

+Aside from the above, brute force protection, input validation and session management should all be taken into account.
+Again, as this project isn't intended for widespread use, these features haven't been included.
+I will keep them in mind for future projects, however, as their inclusion in my projects begets the safety of my users.

 ## Testing

 ### HTML